Limitations and restrictions of Assurance

 If a device uses a first hop resolution protocol, such as Hot Standby Router Protocol (HSRP) or Virtual Router Redundancy Protocol (VRRP), the device might be discovered and added to the inventory along with its floating IP address.
 Later, if HSRP or VRRP fails, the IP address might be reassigned to a different device.
 This situation can cause issues with the data that Catalyst Center retrieves for analysis. |

-Before you run Discovery, complete the following minimum prerequisites:
+Before you run Discovery, complete these minimum prerequisites:

 Understand what devices will be discovered by Catalyst Center by viewing the Cisco Catalyst Center Compatibility Matrix.